sjsanjsrh/QuestPro4Resonite/README.md

 [한국어](/README-KR.md)
 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/)
 With Quest Pro, you can eye tracking and facial tracking with Quest Link without using Steam VR.
+Local mode, which can be run without installing the APK, still has problems using it.

 ## Usage
 1. Install [ALXR](/HowToInstallALXR.md)